COMT gene function:

 - T/T: lower COMT activity, higher dopamine, norepinephrine

 Recent studies on this variant have found:

-- A 2014 study looked at the effects of mercury exposure on boys and girls in relation to COMT status.
-Boys with the T polymorphism had impaired test performance in response to increasing acute mercury exposure.
-This was in contrast to girls with the polymorphism who showed fewer effects from acute mercury exposure. [ref]
+- A study of mercury exposure in children found that boys with the TT genotype had impaired test performance in response to increasing acute mercury exposure.
+This was in contrast to girls with the variant who showed fewer effects from acute mercury exposure. [ref]

-- A 2012 study of atherosclerosis in elderly Japanese found that the CC genotype was associated with atherosclerosis, especially in women. [ref]
+- A study of atherosclerosis in an elderly Japanese population found that the CC genotype was associated with atherosclerosis, especially in women. [ref]

 - A study found that those with TT had a higher risk of endometrial cancer. [ref]